~ Sea of Galilee

 (5) The pursuit, problems, perils, and promises of pleasure;

-Along with Dr. Timothy Demy, Paul is co-editor of Evangelical America: An Encyclopedia of Contemporary American Religious Culture (ABC-CLIO).
+Along with Dr. Timothy Demy, Shockley is co-editor of Evangelical America: An Encyclopedia of Contemporary American Religious Culture (ABC-CLIO).

 In 2015, "Human Limitations, The Hermeneutics of Suspicion, and the Holy Spirit's Ministry of Illumination" in The Theory and Practice of Biblical Hermeneutics: Essays in Honor of Dr. Elliott E. Johnson (Silverton, OR: Lampion Press), eds by H. Wayne House and Forrest S. Weiland was published (click book image to learn more).

 His article, "A Way of Seeing War and Peace: Methodologies of Michel Foucault" in Philosophers and War, edited by Timothy J. Demy, Eric Patterson, and Jeffrey Shaw (Stone Tower Books, 2017) is now available on Amazon (click book image for link to Amazon page):

 Finding Fulfillment in an Age of Captivity.
-This forthcoming work explores the existential struggles of the human condition (e.g., happiness; hope; meaning; purpose; identity; fulfillment) and how God can satisfy them.
+This forthcoming work explores the existential struggles of the human condition (e.g., happiness; hope; meaning; purpose; identity; fulfillment).

 Paul R. Shockley, Worship As Experience: An Inquiry into John Dewey's Aesthetics, the Arts, and the Culture Gap.
 This work applies John Dewey's critique of and contribution to aesthetics (primarily, Art as Experience) to corporate worship experiences in the local church.
 This work is published by SFASU Academic Press and is now available from Amazon:

 Forthcoming: The Lampion Glossary of Philosophy.
 This work, which is one volume in a wide-range series in general education, is a dictionary of philosophical terms to assist the general reader and undergraduate student with a basic understanding of major terms in philosophy (Stone Tower Books, 2018).

 1998 article, "Postmodernism as a Basis for Society?" in God of the Bible and Other Gods by Dr. Robert P. Lightner (Grand Rapids: Kregel, 1998).

-While at Dallas Theological Seminary Paul was awarded the John F. Walvoord Award in Eschatology, Fred C. Lincoln Award in Bible Exposition, and the Robert and Rosemary Cromwell Scholarship Award.
+While at Dallas Theological Seminary Paul was awarded the John F. Walvoord Award in Eschatology (1998), Fred C. Lincoln Award in Bible Exposition (2002,) and the Robert and Rosemary Cromwell Scholarship Award.
+Paul was also the receiptient of the Stephen F. Austin State University's Senate Faculty Texas Excellence Award (2022). https://www.sfasu.edu/about-sfa/newsroom/2022/sfa-names-seven-teaching-excellence-award-recipients

 His hobbies include beekeeping, gardening, painting, scuba diving, weightlifting, and exploring the culture, geography, and history of the Holy Land.